steliosna/labeltabel/README.md

+#Install Package
 install.packages("remotes")
 remotes::install_github("steliosna/labeltabel")

 # What does the function do?

 pauli_table(dataframe, stats = FALSE, missings = FALSE)

 dataframe: The Dataframe you want to use
 stats: Set to TRUE if you want mean & range for numeric variables
 missings: Set to TRUE if you want missing-percentages for variables